Simple Panzanella Salad

 - Cut the tomatoes into bitesize pieces and place in a colander over a bowl.
 Sprinkle with the salt, toss to coat and leave to drain for 15 minutes, reversing the tomato liquid.

-- Toss the bread cubes in 3 tbsp of the oil and toast in a hot frying pan until golden in colour.
+- Cut the Spelt and Honey Loaf into 3cm cubes.
+Toss the bread cubes in 3 tbsp of the oil and toast in a hot frying pan until golden in colour.
 Remove from the pan and allow to cool.

 - Remove the colander from the top of the bowl and place to one side.
-Add the garlic, mustard if desired, lemon juice, sundried tomato marinade, and a little bit of black pepper to the tomato juice in the bowl along with the remaining oil.
-Whisk well to combine.
+Add the garlic (crushed), mustard (if desired), lemon juice, sundried tomato marinade, and a little bit of black pepper to the tomato juice in the bowl along with the remaining oil.
+Whisk well.

 - Toss the Heritage tomatoes in the dressing along with the toasted Spelt and Honey Loaf and sundried tomatoes.

-- Adjust the seasoning, toss through the micro leaves, and serve immediately.
+- Adjust the seasoning if desired and toss through the micro leaves.
+Serve immediately.